cbib/DIMet/README.md

 `pip install -e .`

-Alternatively, our tool is also available as a conda package (see [here](https://bioconda.github.io/recipes/dimet/README.html)).
+Alternatively to the [PyPI version](https://pypi.org/project/DIMet/), our tool is also available as a [conda package](https://bioconda.github.io/recipes/dimet/README.html).
 Moreover, it can be used via Docker (`docker pull quay.io/biocontainers/dimet:0.1.4`) or singularity (`depot.galaxyproject.org/singularity/dimet:0.1.4--pyhdfd78af_0`) containers.